babel/babel/.github/ISSUE_TEMPLATE/Support.md

 ---
 name: 🤗 Support Question
-about: If you have a question, please check out our Slack or StackOverflow!
+about: If you have a question 💬, please check out our Slack or StackOverflow!

 ---